 A preliminary performance assessment will be available after the completion of the early KMI Increment 3 release testing in May 2023.
 The current KMI Increment 3 schedule includes concurrent test planning, execution, and reporting, which adds risk to the program.
-In addition, while the KMI Test Infrastructure provides a safe laboratory for
+In addition, while the KMI Test Infrastructure provides a safe laboratory for evaluating KMI software builds, it is currently not maintained in the same configuration as the operational KMI.
+This may limit the KMI Test Infrastructure users' ability to identify problems prior to deploying a new KMI release to the operational system; however, the PMO intends to refresh the KMI Test Infrastructure and the production system to be the same in Increment 3.

-- The KMI PMO should reassess the release cadence to reduce delivery and test concurrency to make the schedule more achievable. - The NSA should maintain the KMI Test Infrastructure configuration to be the same as the operational environment.
+- The KMI PMO should reassess the release cadence to reduce delivery and test concurrency to make the schedule more achievable. - 2.
+The NSA should maintain the KMI Test Infrastructure configuration to be the same as the operational environment.